flurie/sdp/README.md

 --------------------------------------------------------------------------------
 Currently there are only three data structures in SDP:
 - standard lists ([])
-- "lazy" arrays (Array)
+- "lazy" immutable boxed arrays (Array)
+- strict mutable unboxed arrays (Bytes)
-- unrolled linked lists (Unrolled, "lazy") but strict arrays and expanded byte lists, matrices, bitmaps, trees, sequences, dictionaries, and prefix trees.
+- unrolled linked lists (Unrolled, "lazy") but strict unrolled bytelists, matrices, bitmaps, trees, sequences, dictionaries, and prefix trees.

 How does SDP differ from other libraries?